AppliedBioinformatics/uwa_darwins_daisy/docs.md

 back and re-run outputs.
 There may be a few experimental scripts that I forgot to delete etc. Anything you can't find let me know and I can add to the docs and upload to the GitHub.

+## Maker round 1 fixing (15/10/2025).
+I have run into some problems with the maker round 1 deleting gff files so I have collected all .gff files for each contig produced so far.
+I will separate the missing contigs into their own `.fasta` file and then rerun maker on the remaining to complete the gff.
+Hopefully then when I move on to maker round 2 I will be able to complete it all on a single gff, now that we have figured out how to run the concurrency faster.

+I am doing this work in a new directory in my scratch under folder `scratch/daisy_pangenome/251014_maker_run_redo` The file containing annotations for all the existing contigs is `maker_combined.gff`.
+The file containing only the missing contigs is `missing_contigs.fasta`.

+I finally managed to get maker to complete all contigs and created a master .gff file containing a total of 86452 genes in the GFF file.
+The file is stored on pshell at ""

+## Maker round 2 (24/10/25).
+This round of maker will use ab initio gene predictors that will need to be trained.
+For this I will need to extract high confidence protein models from the round_1.gff.
+To do this I ran the command;

+`singularity run ../../251014_maker_run_redo/maker_run/maker_latest.sif maker2zff -x 0.25 -l 50 maker_round1_all.gff`

+On the round1_merged gff file to extract high-confidence hits for use in the training dataset.
+This extracted MRNAs with an _AED score < 0.25 and a length over fifty base pairs.
+I then used this file to build the training files required for SNAP using the following commands: